 -

 I am a Wisconsin employer that employs Minnesota residents.
-How does the ending of the reciprocity agreement affect me?
+How does the lack of a reciprocity agreement affect me?

 Form WT-4.
 Form WT-4 is used to determine the amount of Wisconsin income tax to be withheld from employee wages.

-You may no longer accept Form W-222, Statement of Minnesota Residency.
+You may not accept Form W-222, Statement of Minnesota Residency.
 Form W-222 was previously used by Minnesota residents working in Wisconsin to claim exemption from withholding of Wisconsin income taxes.

 -

 I am a Minnesota employer that employs Wisconsin residents.
-How does the ending of the reciprocity agreement affect me?
+How does the lack of a reciprocity agreement affect me?

 -

-Minnesota Withholding – Beginning January 1, 2010, you must withhold Minnesota income taxes on the wages of Wisconsin residents working in Minnesota.
+Minnesota Withholding – You must withhold Minnesota income taxes on the wages of Wisconsin residents working in Minnesota.
 Use Minnesota Form W-4MN to determine the amount of Minnesota income tax to be withheld from your employees' wages.

 -